logto-io/docs/docs/docs/references/users/README.md

 ### custom_data

-For example, you can use _custom_data_ to do the following things:
+You can use _custom_data_ to do the following things:

 - Record whether or not specific actions have been done by the user, such as having seen the welcome page.
 - Store application-specific data in the user profile, such as the user's preferred language and appearance per application.